-- Training Procedures to train applicable Facilities staff related to the Program are discussed in Section 2.0 of this Manual. - Documentation and Reporting Procedures to document all efforts related to the Good Housekeeping & Pollution Prevention process are outlined in Section 3.0 of this Manual. - Good Housekeeping & Pollution Prevention Inspections Procedures and schedules for inspection of the GCC campus with the Stormwater Pollution Prevention Plan (SWPPP) map is outlined in Section 4.0 of this Manual. - Maintenance & Operational Procedures Procedures for daily maintenance and operational activities observed at the GCC campus are outlined in Section 5.0 of this Manual. - Waste Management & Disposal Procedures Procedures for waste management and disposal of pollutants are outlined in Section 6.0 of this Manual.
+- Training Procedures to train applicable Facilities staff related to the Program are discussed in Section 2.0 of this manual. - Documentation and Reporting Procedures to document all efforts related to the Good Housekeeping & Pollution Prevention process are outlined in Section 3.0 of this manual. - Good Housekeeping & Pollution Prevention Inspections Procedures and schedules for inspection of the GCC campuses with the Stormwater Pollution Prevention Plan (SWPPP) map is outlined in Section 4.0 of this manual. - Maintenance & Operational Procedures Procedures for daily maintenance and operational activities observed at the GCC campuses are outlined in Section 5.0 of this manual. - Waste Management & Disposal Procedures Procedures for waste management and disposal of pollutants are outlined in Section 6.0 of this manual.

-2.0 GOOD HOUSEKEEPING & POLLUTION PREVENTION TRAINING
+2.0 GOOD HOUSEKEEPING AND POLLUTION PREVENTION TRAINING

-The General Permit requires GCC to provide training once every 24 months to applicable maintenance and operations staff, identified by the Facilities Director, who play a role in the recognition and reporting of Good Housekeeping & Pollution Prevention.
-As part of GCC's Program, this Manual serves as training material to meet the permit requirement.
+The MS4 Permit requires GCC to provide training once every 24 months to applicable maintenance and operations staff, identified by the Director of Facilities or designee, who plays a role in the recognition and reporting of Good Housekeeping & Pollution Prevention.
+As part of GCC's Program, this manual serves as training material to meet the permit requirement.

 The written procedures herein serve as the foundation for a successful Good Housekeeping & Pollution Prevention Program that assists GCC in achieving MS4 Permit compliance.
 However, implementation and documentation of the procedures are critical for achieving the Good Housekeeping & Pollution Prevention Program goal to eliminate non-stormwater discharges to GCC's storm sewer system and ultimately receiving surface waters.
 As referenced throughout this Manual, the Good Housekeeping & Pollution Prevention Program relies on staff knowledge and supplemental materials to assist with implementation and documentation.
-Applicable maintenance and operations staff should be familiar with each section of this Manual and the supplemental materials provided in the Appendices, which include:
+Applicable maintenance and operations staff should be familiar with each section of this Manual and the supplemental materials provided in the Appendices: